-Our only walk since lockdown – Sunday September 13 – a walk to explore Woolwich Common, Severndroog Castle and Oxleas Woods
+Our first walk since lockdown – Sunday September 13 – a walk to explore Woolwich Common, Severndroog Castle and Oxleas Woods

 Sunday 6 Jan – We were pleased to have a bright sunny morning to set out to Canary Wharf and it stayed dry, if increasingly cloudy all day.
 We headed off from the tube station through Jubilee Park to the Crossrail Place Roof Garden to find trees and shrubs originating from many of the countries visited by the West India Dock Company and brought back to that site over 200 years ago.
 There was also available to printout a story lasting one, three or five minutes to take home for bedtime reading!
 We moved on to the Museum of Docklands for a browse through this fascinating museum – an offshoot of the Museum of London – on all aspects of dock life over the centuries, eventually ending up at the pub next door (with the most luxurious ladies’ loos!).
 Some walkers then decided to make their way home whilst others of us took a diversion to East Greenwich Pleasaunce for the Wassail festival